jannikh/jannikh.de/README.md

 This redirect happens in three redundant ways:
 1. a javascript window-location change that only replaces the domain
 1. a meta-redirect statement in the header in case javascript is disabled, delayed by one second in order to allow the javascript redirect to take precedence
-1. a manual link in the body in case the other options fail.
-Typing an
+1. a manual link in the body in case the other options fail

 However, if the redirected URL does not exist on jannikh.com either, the user will end up on the [404 page of jannikh.com](https://jannikh.com/404)